huongngo-8/shopify_challenge/question_2.md

 # Part 3

-SELECT P.ProductName AS ProductName, COUNT(P.ProductID) AS ProductID FROM Products AS P, OrderDetails AS OD, Orders AS O, Customers AS C WHERE P.ProductID = OD.ProductID AND
+SELECT P.ProductName AS ProductName, COUNT(P.ProductID) AS NumOfOrders FROM Products AS P, OrderDetails AS OD, Orders AS O, Customers AS C WHERE P.ProductID = OD.ProductID AND
 	  OD.OrderID = O.OrderID AND